Profanatica

-Profanatica is a black metal band from New York.
+Profanatica is a black metal band originally from New York before moving to Connecticut.
 They are one of the first black metal bands from the United States (alongside Von formed in 1987), and are among the major American black metal bands to have emerged early during the second wave of black metal.
-Under the direction of Paul Ledney they have placed profound emphasis on blasphemous themes.
+Under the direction of Paul Ledney, they have placed profound emphasis on blasphemous themes.

 History

 Initial formation (1990–1992)

 After the founding members of death metal band Incantation split ways due to artistic differences, Paul Ledney, Aragon Amori, and Brett Makowski adopted the name Profanatica while John McEntee continued as Incantation.
 In an interview, it was implied that Ledney did not recognise the legitimacy of Incantation under McEntee, and he claimed that it was he, Amori, and Makowski who originally proposed the name.
 He has also claimed that McEntee was reluctant to pursue their interests in black metal, corpse paint, and blasphemous themes.
 However, both parties have remained on good terms, and have often collaborated.

 In the summer of 1990, they released their first demo Putrescence Of..., followed by Broken Throne of Christ in December.
 Brett Makowski was unable to participate in the recording of the latter demo, so the band recruited John Gelso to play guitar.
 Both demo tapes eventually caught the interest of After World Records.
 The band signed a deal with the label and in 1991 they released Weeping in Heaven on 7-inch EP, strictly limited to 500 hand-numbered copies.
 Following the success of this EP, After World chose to re-release it on cassette with two bonus live tracks the following year.
 Also in 1992, the band signed a deal with French label Osmose Productions to release a second EP.
 The EP turned out to be a split 12-inch with the Colombian band Masacre.

 During this time, Profanatica extensively toured the northeastern United States, often shocking many with their sick and blasphemous live act.
 As the end of the year approached, Brett Makowski and John Gelso both officially left the band.
 Paul and Aragon invited Wicked Warlock of Demonic Blasphemy (nowadays known as Ixithra) of the band Demoncy, to perform the guitar work.
 The three of them played one gig together, and were planned to participate in an American black metal festival that Halloween, appearing with bands such as Order from Chaos, Vital Remains, and Acheron; however, this never took place.

 The band entered the studio to record a full-length release, initially entitled The Raping of the Virgin Mary, although in other instances the name was known as Sodomy of Sacred Assholes.
 The master tapes of these recordings were destroyed (according to Ledney, by Aragon and Ixithra from Demoncy) in the studio, and the band parted ways soon after.
 Following the end of Profanatica, Ledney formed Havohej.
 Although Profanatica had split up, several records were released, all of which are official.